 Protecting quantum superposition is essential for obtaining quantum advantage in simulation, sensing, communication and computation.
-While noisy intermediatescale quantum devices have advanced this frontier [1-3] by improving the fidelities of quantum gates and qubits, quantum error correction is conjectured to be essential in the long run.
+While noisy intermediatescale quantum devices have advanced this frontier [1-3]by improving the fidelities of quantum gates and qubits, quantum error correction is conjectured to be essential in the long run.
 Similar to classical error protection, quantum error correction requires redundancy in the number of qubits and other quantum resources such as entanglement.
 Thus, there has been a significant effort towards developing quantum resource theories [4], which rigorously determine the nature and quantity of a given quantum resource such as entanglement [5, 6], nonlocality [7, 8], or quantum coherence [9-13] (related to superposition [14, 15]).
 For example, entanglement and coherence have been demonstrated as essential resources for performing quantum sensing [12, 16, 17].
-At the same time, any resource for any given quantum resource theory is useful in some channel discrimination task [18-23].
+At the same time, any resource for any given quantum resource theory is useful in some channel discrimination task [18-24].
 Finally, Ref.
-[24] provided an error correction protocol that consumes coherence as it corrects errors.
-Still it is not yet known how precisely coherence constrains the ability to correct errors when decoding quantum information.
+[25] provided an error correction protocol that consumes coherence as it corrects errors.
+While this protocol shows that coherence can be used as a resource for error correction, it is not vet known if or how coherence is necessary for quantum communication.